01Stop Talking and Start Listening

 06Show Them Who's the Leader

 Finally, if you want to make it to the top, you will have to exhibit your leadership ability.
 You can't be a leader without followers, so the first thing you have to do is get people to respect and trust you enough to line up behind you.
-Show your boss you are management material by demonstrating you can delegate work to others and are willing to take responsibility for not only their successes, but their failures as well.
+Show your boss you are management material by demonstrating that you can delegate work to others, and are willing to take responsibility for not only their successes but their failures as well.

-Top Skills You Will Need to Compete in Today's Workplace
+Top Skills You Need to Compete in Today's Workplace